Trump made Jack Smith's case before Judge Chutkan 'a lot easier' after NBC interview admission: legal expert

 After watching the clip, a smiling Psaki commented, "So, this is interesting, because they've been using this advice of counsel arguments.
 So, what did you think about that exchange?"

-"Because Donald Trump's defense to January 6th has been one basic thing, which, is I relied on the advice of my lawyers, I didn't have bad criminal intent, it is my lawyers who were telling me to do this," he explained.
-"And she got him through a masterful interviewing, and playing to his ego, to go, ''Oh no, I did all myself.'"
+"Because Donald Trump's defense to January 6th has been one basic thing, which is, I relied on the advice of my lawyers.
+I didn't have bad criminal intent.
+It is my lawyers who were telling me to do this," he explained.
+"And she got him through a masterful interviewing, and playing to his ego, to go, ''Oh no, I did it all myself.'"

 Watch below or at the link.